-Figure 10 shows the results for tapes with dye (colorant) for accelerated aging of tensile strength at break of samples 4, 5 and 6.
+Figure 10 shows the tensile strength at break results for tapes with dye (colorant) for accelerated aging of samples 4, 5 and 6.
 The sample 4 (with 5 wt.% dye and without UV additive), sample 5 (with 5 wt. % dye and 0.4 wt. % UV additive) and sample 6 (with 5 wt. % dye and 0.8 wt. % UV additive) showed a loss of 50% of the initial value in this property at times of 200, 850 and 2000 hours of exposure, respectively.

 The sample 6 showed the superior performance for tensile strength, owing by the 5% of dye added.
-As reported by Saron and Felisberti, the additional stability of the tape indicates good chemical interactions with the dye [24].
+The additional stability to the tape, suggests good chemical interactions with dye as reported by Saron and Felisberti [24].

-Elongation-at-break
+Elongation at break

-The elongation-at-break results of samples without dye are shown in figure 11.
+The elongation-at-break results of samples without dye are shown in Figure 11.
 Results of samples without UV protector showed a very poor performance in this property.
 At a time of 125 hours the elongation value at break was 360% (which is the 50% of its initial value in this property) compared to an initial value of 720% (for sample 1 without exposure to accelerating aging).
-For the sample 2 with 0.4 wt. % UV protector and for the same value of 50% of the initial value it showed 860 hours in this property.
-Sample 3 with 0.8 wt.% UV protector showed a value of 360 % in elongation-at-break (50% of initial value) in an exposure time of 1550 hours.
+For the sample 2 with 0.4 wt.% UV protector and for the same value of 50% of the initial value it showed 860 hours in this property.
+Sample 3 with 0.8 wt.% UV protector showed a value of 360% in elongation at break (50% of initial value) in an exposure time of 1550 hours.

-The elongation-at-break results of samples with dye are shown in figure 12.
-Results of sample 4 with 5 wt. % of dye and without UV protector showed 360% of elongation-at-break which is the half of its initial value at a time of 250 hours, the sample 5 (with 5 wt. % of dye and with 0.4 wt. % UV protector) and sample 6 (with 5 wt. % of dye and with 0.8 wt. % UV protector) showed respectively times of 700 and 1740 hours at 50% of the initial value in this property.
-As same as showed for tensile strength test the sample 6 showed the superior performance for elongation-at-break.
+For elongation at break samples with dye are shown in Figure 12.
+Results of sample 4 with 5 wt.% of dye and without UV protector showed 360% of elongation at break which is the half of its initial value at a time of 250 hours, the sample 5 (with 5 wt.% of dye and with 0.4 wt.% UV protector) and sample 6 (with 5 wt.% of dye and with 0.8 wt.% UV protector) showed respectively times of 700 and 1740 hours at 50% of the initial value in this property.

+The same as showed for tensile strength test the sample 6 showed the superior performance for elongation at break.
 This is also related to the chemical interactions with dye [24].

 Murayama et al. [25] have elongated extruded HDPE films obtained by blown film process.
-The elongated HDPE film was obtained by heat elongation of the extruded film at 100 °C. They found that the tensile strength increased from 35 MPa to 170 MPa by an induced hot elongation around 400%.
+The elongated HDPE film was obtained by heat elongation of the extruded film at 100°C. They found that the tensile strength increased from 35 MPa to 170 MPa by an induced hot elongation around 400%.
 These results corroborate our findings where some samples showed high elongation values and important tensile strength improvements.

-Akdogan and Şahbaz [26] have deformed flat plate-shaped HDPE specimens by compression molding.
+Akdogan and Şahbaz [26] have deformed flat plateshaped HDPE specimens by compression molding.
 Plastic deformation rates ranged from 0 to 50%.
-These authors have observed that the highest values in tensile strength and elongation-at-break occurred for a deformation rate of 10%.
-These results agree with the ones reported in this research, where some samples showed improved tensile strength and elongation-at-break.
+These authors have observed that the highest values in tensile strength and an elongation at break occurred for a deformation rate of 10%.
+These results agree with the ones reported in this research, where some samples showed improved tensile strength and elongation at break.